 Description of Program

-The VCU School of Dentistry International Dentist Program offers foreign-trained dentists an opportunity to enter the D.D.S. dental degree program in the third year.
-A 16-week preparatory phase is a mandatory program prior to entering the third year.
-The program is open to any foreign-trained dentist.
+The VCU School of Dentistry International Dentist Program offers internationally-trained dentists an opportunity to enter the D.D.S. dental degree program in the second year.
+The program is open to any non-US trained dentist.

 Virginia Commonwealth University

 520 N. 12th Street

 Richmond, VA 23298